TwilioDevEd/server-notifications-node/README.md

 ### Configuration

-Next, open `.env.sample` at the root of the project and update it with values from your
+Next, open `.env.example` at the root of the project and update it with values from your
 [Twilio account](https://www.twilio.com/user/account/voice-messaging)
 and local configuration.
 Save the file as `.env`.
 You'll need to set